-Purpose: To provide SB 45 oversight of State and local agency projects.
-This work element addresses the programming of federal and state funds available for surface transportation and the delivery of state and local highway projects programmed with Regional Improvement Program funds in the State Transportation Improvement Program (STIP).
+Purpose: To provide oversight of State and local agency projects according to SB 45, the Act that governs the current structure of the State Transportation Improvement Program (STIP).
+This work element addresses the programming of federal and state funds available for surface transportation and the delivery of state and local highway projects programmed with Regional Improvement Program funds in the STIP.
 In addition, provide required planning for future projects to be included in subsequent STIPs.

-- Implementation of the 2022 STIP (July 2022 June 2023) - Continuous monitoring of local agency projects, and coordination with District 9 on future programming on the State Highway (July 2022 June 2023)
+- Implementation of the 2022 & 2024 RTIP (Q1-Q4) - Continuous monitoring of local agency projects, and coordination with District 9 on future programming on the State Highway (July 2023 June 2024)

-Products (for FY 2023/2024):
+Products (for FY 2024/2025):

-- Miscellaneous reports, correspondence and documentation associated with the implementation of the 2022 STIP (July 2023-December 2023) - Development of the 2024 RTIP/STIP (July 2023 November 2023) - Continue MOU discussions/negotiations with neighboring agencies (July 2023-June 2024)
+- Preparation & submittal of the 2024 RTIP (July 2024-December 2025) - Continue MOU discussions/negotiations with neighboring agencies (July 2024-June 2025)

-- 1. Monitor progress and programming of State highway projects in current and future STIP cycles in accordance with the Memorandum of Understanding between the State of California, Department of Transportation and the Inyo County Local Transportation Commission, in accordance with MOUs with Caltrans and MOUs with neighboring agencies.
+- 1. Monitor progress and construction of the Olancha-Cartago four lane project from prior STIP cycles in accordance with the Memorandum of Understanding between the State of California, Department of Transportation and the Inyo County Local Transportation Commission, in accordance with MOUs with Caltrans and MOUs with neighboring agencies.
 (Quarterly, as needed, ICLTC staff) - 2.
 Monitor progress and programming of local agency projects in current and future STIP cycles.
 This task does not include project management.
 (Quarterly, as needed, ICLTC staff) - 3.
 Meetings with the Inyo County Local Transportation Commission, Caltrans and/or committees regarding planning future projects for STIP inclusion.
-(Quarterly, as needed with strong emphasis throughout 2023, ICLTC staff) - 4.
-Develop the 2024 Regional Transportation Improvement Program (RTIP).
-(July-November 2023) - 5.
+(Quarterly, , ICLTC staff) - 4.
 Attend California Transportation Commission meetings as necessary.
-(As needed, ICLTC staff)
+(As needed, ICLTC staff) - 5.
+Continue development of Project Study Report(s) for potential inclusion of components in future RTIP's, e.g., Old Spanish Trail Highway, Upper Rock Creek Road, Bishop City Streets.

-Rural Planning Assistance Funds (RPA): \$ 10,000 т otal: \$ 10,000
+Rural Planning Assistance Funds (RPA): \$ 3,000 1 Fotal: \$ 3,000